 Businesses that have to deal with cyber-attacks also usually experience the costs associated with repairing affected networks, devices, and systems.

-Cyber-crimes can impact the reputation of a business as well.
+Cybercrime can impact the reputation of a business as well.
 In business, trust is an essential element for building a relationship with customers.
-Cyber-attacks can harm a business’s reputation and can affect the trust that customers have for your business.
+Cyber-attacks can harm a business’s reputation and can affect the trust that customers have in your business.
 In an aspect of business reputation, cyber-crimes can lead to:

 - Loss of potential clients